 This course addresses the assessment of ethical principles within the application of information technologies to produce and store data and disseminate and use information.
-It will define and discuss computer ethics within an historical, current and future perspective by dealing with ethical issues in the workplace, privacy and anonymity, property rights, professional responsibility and globalization from the viewpoint of the individual, business and government.
-Prereq: CS-150 or CS-180 or IS-180, PL-101 or TH-120.
+It will define and discuss computer ethics within a historical, current and future perspective by dealing with ethical issues in the workplace, privacy and anonymity, property rights, professional responsibility and globalization from the viewpoint of the individual, business and government.
+Prerequisites: CS-150 OR CS-177 OR CS/IS-180 PL-101 OR TH-120.